optimagic-dev/optimagic/docs/source/development/eep-02-typing.md

 **Things we want to keep**

-- It is nice that complex behavior like logging or multistart can be switched on in extremely simple ways, without importing anything and without looking up supported options.
+- Complex behavior like logging or multistart can be switched on in extremely simple ways, without importing anything and without looking up supported options.
 - The interfaces are very declarative and decoupled from our implementation.

 **Problems**